-4.5.1 What is the confidence convention?
+4.5.1 What is the Confidence Convention?

-The confidence convention is a matter of parliamentary practice and tradition that is not written into any statute or standing order of the House.
-The convention provides that if the government is defeated in the House on a question of confidence, then the government is expected to resign or seek the dissolution of Parliament in order that a general election may be held.
+The confidence convention is a matter of parliamentary practice and tradition that is not written into any statute or in the Standing Orders of the House of Commons.
+The convention provides that if the government is defeated in the House of Commons on a question of confidence, the government is expected to resign or seek the dissolution of Parliament so that a general election may be held.

-4.5.2 What is a vote of confidence?
+4.5.2 What is a Vote of Confidence?